 Of course, "ideal" viewing distance is very subjective.
-After all, in a movie theater, folks naturally spread out from the front row to the back, and everywhere in between.
+After all, in a movie theater, people naturally spread out from the front row to the back, and everywhere in between.

-If you want a screen that's there for movie time, but out of sight the rest of the time, the most elegant option is a motorized retractable screen.
+If you want a screen that's there for movie nights, but out of sight the rest of the time, the most elegant option is a motorized retractable screen.

 The screen rolls up into a long metal case you mount to a wall or ceiling.
 The case houses a powerful built-in electric motor that can raise or lower the screen silently at the touch of a button.

-If you're looking at motorized screens, and picture quality is a top priority, consider a "tab-tensioned" model.
-These screens use a cable-and-tab system to exert constant horizontal and vertical tension on the screen surface, for a smoother picture.
+Tab-tensioned screens exert constant horizontal and vertical tension on the screen surface, for a smoother picture.

-"Tab-tensioned" screens, on the other hand, employ a cable-and-tab system to exert constant tension, ensuring a flatter, more uniform screen surface.
-Tab-tensioned screens are the highest performing type of retractable screen, coming closest to the image quality of a good fixed-frame screen.
+Tab-tensioned screens use a system of cables and tabs to exert constant tension on the screen's surface.
+This makes the surface flatter and more uniform.
+They are the highest performing type of retractable screen, coming closest to the image quality of a good fixed frame screen.